 Do you need recipes for your low sodium spaghetti sauce?
 I recommend serving this marinara sauce with Zucchini Lasagna Rolls, Vegetarian Stuffed Peppers, Italian Style Black Bean Meatballs, or simply over your favorite whole grain pasta.

 Please let me know if you make this low sodium marinara sauce in the comments below!

-Low Sodium Marinara Sauce
+Low Sodium Spaghetti Sauce